Top 5 Best Large SUVs over $45k

 If you need something roomy and it has to be an SUV but you don’t want to blow the budget completely, then this list is for you.
 Here are the Top 5 Best Large SUVs over $45k.

-AT UNDER $45K size might not be everything.
+AT UNDER $45,000 size might not be everything.
 But chances are if you’re spending beyond that price, space could be the final frontier – your family is big, and you want a seven-seater with a massive interior to match.
-Introducing our top picks, specialising in various areas here and there that may be best applicable to you.
+Helping you shortlist vehicles which fit that bill we’ve compiled an updated list of five consummate all-rounders.

 In short, you won’t do better than with one of these 5.0-metre-long family cars.

-Think of the latest Santa Fe as a slicker Sorento.
-It trades a bit of lounge-chair cushiness, quiet homeliness, for a more fashionable and sportier charm.
-It uses the same diesel engine and eight-speed automatic as the above, as well as packing broadly similar equipment.
+Think of the latest Santa Fe as a slicker Kia Sorento.
+It trades a bit of lounge-chair cushiness and quiet homeliness for a more fashionable and sportier charm.
+It uses the same diesel engine and eight-speed automatic as the in the Kia, as well as packing broadly similar equipment.

-Similar size, too, which given the popularity of the previous-generation means that plenty of Aussies like the sound of that.
+It’s a similar size, too, which given the popularity of the previous-generation means plenty of Aussies like the sound of that.
 This is more than a 5+2-seater but less than the gargantuan CX-9 (or Toyota Kluger, to be sure).

 There’s plenty of goodies at this level, such as leather, powered front seats, Infinity premium audio, adaptive cruise control and more, though sadly no heated seats.
 For $55K!